Skip to content

 Agentforce Architecture

-Agentforce for Field Service is powered by Data Cloud (unifies structured + unstructured data) and the Atlas Reasoning Engine (AI reasoning layer).
-It uses pre-built Topics and Actions that can be customized with guardrails.
-Dispatchers retain override control over all AI-generated schedules.
+Agentforce for Field Service runs on Data Cloud (unifies structured + unstructured data) and the Atlas Reasoning Engine (AI reasoning layer).
+It ships with pre-built Topics and Actions that can be customized with guardrails.
+Dispatchers keep override control over all AI-generated schedules.

 CTA Scenario Patterns